-The wounded narcissist has mastered the art of deception and will employ well practised devious and underhand methods to exert their influence whereby they will eventually gain control not only of their target’s mind but virtually their every move.
+The wounded narcissist has mastered the art of deception and will employ well-practiced devious and underhand methods to exert their influence whereby they will eventually gain control not only of their target’s mind but virtually their every move.

 This type of psychological abuse is a gradual process whereby the person being targeted has absolutely no idea that such wheels have been set in motion.

-Their objective has been to love, to help and to soothe the pain that the narcissist has so convincingly made them believe has been a part of their past.
-Let us not forget that narcissists are pathological liars often portraying themselves as the victim where the opposite is true and they are, in fact, the perpetrator.
+Their objective has been to love, to help, and to soothe the pain that the narcissist has so convincingly made them believe has been a part of their past.
+Let us not forget that narcissists are pathological liars often portraying themselves as the victim when the opposite is true and they are, in fact, the perpetrator.

 Can these two personalities find an equilibrium?

 That, I’m afraid is highly unlikely.
 Over time the target of this insidious abuse will get worn down.
-Just like a carpet that gets constantly trod on, its’ once beauty and soft touch are now lacklustre and barren of fibre.
+Just like a carpet that gets constantly trod on, its once beauty and soft touch are now lackluster and barren of fiber.
 They will get fed up with constantly being blamed when things don’t run smoothly.

 They’ll get fed up with being the only one fighting for this relationship.
 Sometimes this process takes years but eventually, most realize that there is a point of no return.
 It’s either sink or swim.